Running Delinea MidServer Setup Utility for Secret Server

 Specify the following parameters:

-: The Secret Server URL. -
+Secret Server or Platform URL. username

-: The Secret Server username. -
+Secret Server username. password

 The command will only generate the ss_auth_str